Ultimate vegan quesadillas recipe without cheese or vegan cheese.

 I ate mine with no salsa or any garnishment and it was incredible!

 Are you making this recipe?
 I can’t wait to see!
 Don’t forget to tag me on instagram @buildyourbite and hashtag #buildyourbite with your recipe creations!

-More vegan mexican recipes
+More vegan mexican recipes you might like

 - Vegan Burrito Bowls